 Car seat trade-in programs and pop-up events at national retailers provide awesome opportunities for families to safely and responsibly dispose of used car seats.
 Curious why it’s so important to recycle your car seat rather than just toss it to the curb?
+Know how to eliminate waste and keep your kids safe.

 1. THE EARTH!